 Income, spreads and commissions

-There is a difference between the gross price and the one displayed on the platforms interacting with the protocol: the latter adds a default commission of 0.1% (for both side, so opening a position will cost 0.05%), included in the spread for convenience, and leaves the choice to LP to add theirs as well.
+There is a difference between the gross price and the one displayed on the platforms interacting with the protocol: the latter adds a default commission of 0.1% (for both side, so opening a position will cost 0.05%), and leaves the choice to LP to add theirs as well, either within the spread or separated.
 LP who opt for an A Book strategy also generally charge funding fees since they are subject to them when they cover the positions.

-The commissions perceived by the protocol are paid to the DAO and to the JRT holders, whose responsible for the governance by defining the rules such as the minimum deposit to become a LP, collateral accepted, source of the price feed, price policy, etc.).
+The commissions perceived by the protocol are paid to the DAO, whose token holders are responsible for the governance by defining the rules such as the minimum deposit and staking to become a LP, collateral accepted, source of the price feed, price policy, etc.).

 Conquer the world